AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

     Goto_Statements,
     Forbidden_Attributes: {Forbidden: ["GNAT"], Allowed: ["First", "Last"]}
   }

+Using the "@" object notation is strongly advised to make your configuration file way more understandable:

 Please read the :ref:`Predefined_Rules` documentation to view examples on how to provide parameters to rules through LKQL rule files.